TheWorldAtMyFingerTips/TheWorldAtMyFingerTips/README.md

 # Who am I?
 Hi there!

-I'm Megan, a data analytics enthusiast.
-Prior to this, I had lived and breathed retail merchandising.
+I'm Megan, a Data Analytics enthusiast.
+Prior to this, I had lived and breathed Retail Merchandising.
 While the bulk of my career was categorized as "merchandising", I find myself immensely drawn and fulfilled by the analytics part of merchandising.
 I'm fuelled by using data to simplify complexities into actionable insights.
-One thing led to another and now, I am currently pursuing an Associate Data Analyst course with NTUC LearningHub.
+One thing led to another and now, I am currently pursuing an Associate Data Analyst course with NTUC LearningHub, enjoying Data Science modules of Python, PowerBI, SQL, and Excel.

 ## My Career Highlights
 [*WILLIAMS SONOMA INC.*](http://www.williams-sonomainc.com)